 where for all $x\in \cX, a\in \cA$, $\psi_f(x,a)$ is an $SA$-dimensional column vector in $\lbrace 0, 1\rbrace^{SA}$ such that $\psi_f(x,a)(s,b) = \indicator\{(f(x), a) = (s,b)\}$ ($f$ is the latent state decoding function of $\Phi$). \end{lemma}

-Now using the representation of optimal value function stated in Lemma \ref{lem:BMDP-LMDP}, we consider, for a given decoding function $f$, the set of all posible optimal value functions at step $h$ as we varie the latent transitions $p$ and emission probabilities $q$.
-More precisely, we define a set that contains all such fuctions as follows:
+Now using the representation of the optimal value function stated in Lemma \ref{lem:BMDP-LMDP}, we consider, for a given decoding function $f$, the set of all possible optimal value functions at step $h$ as we vary the latent transitions $p$ and emission probabilities $q$.
+More precisely, we define a set that contains all such functions as follows:

 with $M = \sqrt{SA}(H-h)$.
 Lemma \ref{lem:net-val} shows that we can construct a $\epsilon$-net of $\cV_h^\star(f;r)$ with a cardinality that grows exponentially only in $SA$ and not $n$ (see Lemma D.6 in \cite{jin2020reward}).
 This property is crucial to obtain an error rate that is independent of $n$.
 However, it is also important to note that such a net will still depend on the given reward functions $r$ and the clustering function $f$.
 It is for this reason that we won't be able to use such a net argument in the \emph{minimax} setting, and also why we split our budget of episodes into two parts in the design of our algorithm.